gerramosg/hello-world/README.md

 # hello-world
-This is my first repository in Git Hub I am learning
+This is my first repository in GitHub I am learning